 The charging infrastructure of a building with many wallboxes certainly requires supervision, because as few as twenty e-cars simultaneously charging at maximum speed would cause the power requirements to skyrocket.
 To avoid overloading the building’s electrical system, a control unit decides how much power can be provided for charging.
 This distribution be-tween consumers in the building and vehicles is called load management.

-Static and dynamic load management
+Static load management

 We can distinguish between static and dynamic load management.
-In static load manage-ment, the charging stations are simply assigned a fixed upper limit.
+In static load management, the charging stations are simply assigned a fixed upper limit.
 They won’t get more, no matter how many cars are plugged in.
-The maximum power is equally distributed among all plugged in cars.
+The maximum power is equally distributed among all plugged-in cars.
 This is to make sure that the domestic connection is never overloaded, but never maxed out either.

 To the left, the power consumption of a residential building with 50 BEVs during the day without load management.
 To the right, the same with smart time-of-use load management.
 The required power input can thus be reduced to about a third.